agnelvishal/newsDiet/README.md

 For example, techcrunch.com has 292,172 articles.
 But this app sorts all those articles based on popularity.
 This app is a a webview of www.condense.press and has PWA(Progressive Web App) features.
+The source code of the website is at https://github.com/agnelvishal/Condense.press

 [<img src="https://f-droid.org/badge/get-it-on.png"
      alt="Get it on F-Droid"